sammcj/recommendarr/README.md

       #- PUBLIC_URL=http://localhost:3000
       # For reverse proxy setups, uncomment and modify these do NOT forget the build section above
       - PUBLIC_URL=https://myapp.recommendarr.com
+      # Uncomment if you're using HTTPS behind a reverse proxy but the container sees HTTP connections
+      #- FORCE_SECURE_COOKIES=true
     volumes:
       - recommendarr-data:/app/server/data
     restart: unless-stopped